Pros and Cons of GAN Evaluation Measures: New Developments: New Quantitative GAN Evaluation Measures

 \subsection{Classification Accuracy Score (CAS)}

-Ravuri and Vinyals~\cite{ravuri2019classification} propose a measure that is in essence similar to the classifier two-sample tests (C2ST)~\cite{lopez2016revisiting}.
+\cite{ravuri2019classification} propose a measure that is in essence similar to the ``Classification Performance'' discussed in~\cite{borji2019pros}.
 They argue that if a generative model is learning the data distribution in a perceptually meaningful space then it should perform well in downstream tasks.
 They use class-conditional generative models from a number of generative models such as GANs and VAEs to infer the class labels of real data.
 They then train an image classifier using only synthetic data and use it to predict labels of real images in the test set.
-They find that a) when using a state-of-the-art GAN (BigGAN-deep~\cite{brock2018large}), Top-1 and Top-5 accuracy decrease by 27.9\% and 41.6\%, respectively, compared to the original data, b) CAS automatically identifies particular classes for which generative models fail to capture the data distribution (Fig.~\ref{fig:ravuri2019classification}), and c) IS and FID are neither predictive of CAS, nor useful when evaluating non-GAN models.
+Their findings are as follows: a) when using a state-of-the-art GAN (BigGAN-deep by~\cite{brock2018large}), Top-1 and Top-5 accuracies decrease by 27.9\% and 41.6\%, respectively, compared to the original data, b) CAS automatically identifies particular classes for which generative models fail to capture the data distribution (Fig.~\ref{fig:ravuri2019classification}), and c) IS and FID are neither predictive of CAS, nor useful when evaluating non-GAN models.